Jumpi96/piggy/README.md

 # Piggy
-## A personal finances helper written in Go.
+## A personal finance helper written in Go.